Isomorphs in sheared binary Lennard-Jones glass: Transient response: Analysis of stress-strain curves

-We find similar results for the other strain rates and cooling rates.
+We find similar results for the other strain rates and cooling rates (details given in Appendix \ref{sec:AllSScurves}).
 Rather than show all of those stress-strain curves here, we instead extract the flow stress and peak stress from each stress strain curve, and plot these as a function of density in Fig.~\ref{fig:flow_sts_along_isomorph}(a) and (b), respectively; the curves themselves can be found in Appendix~\ref{sec:AllSScurves}.
 Before considering the isomorphic behavior, we note that as expected, slower strain rates decrease both the peak stress and the flow stress; and slower cooling rates increase the peak stress but leave the flow stress unchanged.
-The isomorphic behavior is understood through the dependence (or non-dependence) of these quantities on density along the isomorph.
+The isomorphic behavior is evaluated through the dependence (or non-dependence) of these quantities on density along the isomorph.
 In part (a) of the figure we see that the flow stresses are indeed flat within errors, as they have been constructed to be (the errors are comparable to, though smaller than, the symbol sizes).
 This plot also confirms our hypothesis that the isomorph determined by requiring invariant flow stress at one cooling rate and reduced strain rate is valid also for the others.

 Part (b) of the figure shows the evolution of the reduced peak stress as a function of density along the isomorph.
 The trend is similar for all cooling and strain rates, with more or less similar relative drops of peak stress as density increases.
 In all cases the bulk of the drop occurs over densities $\rho_1\simeq1.3$ to $\rho_5\simeq 1.9$, after which the change in reduced peak stress for each 10\% increase in density is reduced.
 Interestingly the change between densities $\rho_0$ and $\rho_1$ is also smaller.
-Above density 1.9, $\tilde\sigma_p$ apparently continues to decrease linearly, which is surprising, since one would expect it to flatten out in the high-density limit as pure-IPL behavior begins to dominate.
+Above density 1.9, $\tilde\sigma_p$ apparently continues to decrease linearly, and does not seem to have levelled off even at our largest density, though this must happen eventually as the Lennard-Jones potential becomes dominated by the repulsive IPL-term.